 What are examples of functional fitness exercises?

-Multifaceted physical movements found in activities such as tai chi and Pilates involve varying combinations of resistance and flexibility training that can help build functional fitness.
+Comprehensive physical movements found in activities such as tai chi and yoga involve varying combinations of resistance and flexibility training that can help build functional fitness.

 Other examples of specific functional fitness movements that use multiple joints and muscles include: